Scroll down to see our range of education resources for professionals who work with deaf children.

 Mathematics: A programme to help primary school teachers develop deaf children's numeracy skills

 This briefing is about a programme, published in 2009 by the University of Oxford, which has been found to be effective in improving deaf children's numeracy.

 It is intended to be used mainly with deaf children aged 5 to 11, according to the individual child's needs.
 It consists of 11 units covering the four elements of learning mathematics.

 The Secrets of Words - improving deaf children's literacy skills

 This online resource is made up of a 10-unit programme of lessons, exercises, games and specially designed books to improve deaf children’s literacy skills by increasing their understanding of English morphology and syntax.
 It is aimed at helping deaf children who are aged 7–11 years and is most suitable for deaf children who are not performing at the expected level for their age.

 Watch our video with Diana, a Teacher of the Deaf, who gives step-by-step instructions on how to use the resource.

-This booklet is aimed at professionals.
-Families interested in phonics may find our factsheet Phonics and the Development of Your Child’s Reading and Writing Skills useful.
+This resource is for teaching professionals.
+Families interested in phonics may find our factsheet Phonics and the Development of Your Deaf Child’s Reading and Writing Skills useful.